What is a Radiant Heating System?

 Even with that in mind, the benefits of a radiant heating system might be enough to win you over.
 Some of those benefits include:

-- Less moving parts: These systems experience less heater repair issues due to having less moving parts.
+- Less moving parts: These systems experience less heater repair issues due to having less moving parts, making potential maintenance cost-effective.

-- More even heating: Unlike other heaters, radiant heating systems are much better at distributing heat through the entire room.
+- More even heating: Unlike other heaters, radiant heating systems are much better at distributing heat through the entire room, and use less energy, making them energy efficient.

-- No air quality issues: Forced-air heaters can aggravate allergy and asthma symptoms by inadvertently unsettling dust and dirt.
+- No air quality issues: Forced-air heaters can aggravate allergy and asthma symptoms by inadvertently unsettling dust and dirt and spreading allergens throughout the home.